aicell-lab/ddls-course/content/course/ddls-2024/_index.md

 The course consists of 6 modules: a basic module and 5 elective modules.
 Each module is a stand-alone short-form course with 3 sessions per module.
 Completing all 6 modules earns a total of 7.5 ECTS.

 ## Modules and Certification
+Each course module contains 3 main activities: a lecture on Tuesday, giving background information about the topic(s) of the week; a computer lab, usually on Wednesday, where you will practically explore data exploration using Python in Jupyter notebooks; and a journal club on Friday where you will collectively explain and discuss an assigned research paper.

+Both the computer lab and the journal club are mandatory and graded activities!

+- For the labs, you be given a Jupyter notebook with tutorials and coding exercises.
+You will be running and practicing coding by running the Jupyter notebook in [Google Colab](https://colab.research.google.com/?utm_source=scs-index).
+During the lab session, you can discuss your answers with the lab teachers.
+You will submit your final notebook with answers to the questions to be graded.

+- For the journal club, you will have a list of questions (the same every week) which we will answer during the journal club.
+Your participation and answer to these questions will be graded during the journal club.

+In addition, in the final project week / hackathon, course participants will decide on a project to be conducted in pairs (Ms students) or alone (PhD students) and followed by an oral presentation.
+The project and presentation will be graded by peers and the examiner.

+You can sign up partially or for the whole course.
+Each module is worth a certain number of ECTS credits, and you can choose to participate in the modules that interest you most.
+However, to obtain a certification for participation, you must complete all modules.

 Module 1 (basic module) is a prerequisite for obtaining certification for attendance in any of the subsequent elective modules.
 To receive a certificate, you must: